rubocode/frontier.nvim/doc/design/tangent.md

 > **René Descartes**

-It seems _enums_ are a far superior approach than defining package scope global variables having names starting with _Err_.
+It seems _enums_ are a far superior approach than defining package scoped global variables having names starting with _Err_.
 What if you have two separate categories of errors that need definition inside a single package?
 You simply add another shared prefix after _Err_.